BlastLauncher/blast/README.md

 ## Inspiration and related projects

 - [SunbeamLauncher](https://github.com/SunbeamLauncher/sunbeam): A frontend agnostic Launcher app, written in Go, and you can write extensions in any language.
 - [⌘K, cmdk](https://github.com/pacocoursey/cmdk): A React.js Component to build Launcher app UI.
 The front end of Blast is based on this project.
-The author also provided several launcher themes, such as Linear, Raycast and Vercel, but they are only for demo purposes so you need to modify them to use.
+The author also provided several launcher themes, such as Linear, Raycast and Vercel,but they are only for demo purposes so you need to modify them to use.
+- [Sittly Launcher](https://github.com/JulianKominovic/sittly-launcher): Another project inspired by raycast!
+I discovered it while regularly searching for projects with the "raycast" keyword on GitHub. 😂 Oops, sorry for the early spoiler.

 ## FAQs